CalValmar/Stream-pdf/EN/README.md

 ## Installation

-You can install the project by cloning the repository by running the following command:
+You can install the project by cloning the repository with the following command:

 ```
 git clone https://github.com/CalValmar/Stream-pdf.git